Scouting and Guiding in the Australian Capital Territory: History

-The Branch started in 1981, but Scouting started much earlier with the formation of the 1st Canberra Scout Group in Canberra in 1917.
-"The First Canberra Federal Scout Troop" was originally registered on 27 January 1917.
-This Group appears to have closed for a while, as it was reregistered in 1925, the year when the 2nd and 3rd Canberra Scout Groups were formed.
+The Branch started in 1981, when it separated from New South Wakes, but Scouting started much earlier with the formation of the 1st Canberra Scout Group in Canberra which was registered on 27 January 1917.
+This Group appears to have closed for a while and then was reregistered in 1925, when the 2nd and 3rd Canberra Scout Groups were also formed.
 Prior to official registration, 1st Ainslie met as an unregistered Group in 1915/16.

 In 1927, Canberra Scouts together with members from other States provided support for the opening of Parliament House.
 The Scouts camped behind the Prime Minister's Lodge in Deakin.
 The scouts helped with car parking, carrying messages, and stoking the wood-fired boilers at the restaurant marquees.

 In 1934, Canberra Scouts attended the first Australian Scout Jamboree in Frankston, near Melbourne.

 Lady Baden-Powell visited Canberra in 1948 and attended a reception in the grounds of Acton House.
 She visited again in 1967 when a rally was held at the Manuka Oval.

 In 1957 to celebrate the 50th Anniversary, a camp was held in front of the Australian War Memorial.

 Before 1981, Scouts in Canberra were part of the New South Wales branch Being part of the Queanbeyan and ACT District.

 On 1 April 2006, Scouts in the Australian Capital Territory celebrated their branch's 25th anniversary with a party in Glebe Park, Canberra, where they were presented with the Key to the City of Canberra in recognition of service to the community.
 The scouts have decided to use the privilege to camp overnight in otherwise forbidden places in the city, for example on top of Mount Majura which is part of the Canberra Nature Park, under the Giant Mushroom in Belconnen Markets, in the middle of Page Oval and on an island in Lake Tuggeranong.

 In 2006 there are approximately 1800 scouts in Canberra and 430 adult scout leaders.